-This prayer is unique in that it delineates, directly from one member of the Godhead (the Lord or Son), how the other member of the Godhead (the Father) should be approached.
-It is also noteworthy because it was spoken in the middle of a message that, for the first time, more fully revealed the New Covenant (its requirements, blessings, etc.).
+The Lord's Prayer he gave is unique in that it delineates, directly from one member of the Godhead (the Son), how the other member of the Godhead (the Father) should be approached.
+It is also noteworthy because it was spoken in the middle of a message that, for the first time, more fully revealed the New Covenant (its requirements, blessings, etc.) offered to all humans.

 The Lord's Prayer begins with "Our Father Who is in heaven, hallowed be Your name" (Matthew 6:9, HBFV throughout).
-This introduction reveals that our communications with the Eternal should begin with the recognition that he not only made us but that our relationship to him is that of FAMILY.
-Something that is hallowed means it is Holy and pure.
-This verse confirms that the third commandment (Exodus 20:7) is still in force for Christians.
-Our desire in prayer ought to be that everyone revere and worship the Father because he justly deserves such behavior.
+This introduction reveals that our communications with the Eternal should begin with the recognition that he not only made us but that our relationship to him is that of family.

-The Lord's Prayer was given as an outline regarding how we should communicate with our heavenly Father.
-It should not be repeated mindlessly or used like an incantation to make God give us what we want.
+Jesus gave what is commonly referred to as the Lord's Prayer, with its rich meaning, as an outline regarding how we should communicate with our heavenly Father.
+It was never meant to be repeated mindlessly or used like an incantation to try and "force" God to give us what we want.
 Jesus himself warns us in Matthew 6:7 that it is useless to repeat ourselves thinking it will help our petitions.
-In addition, note that this prayer does NOT mention the Holy Spirit (one of many proofs the Trinity doctrine is false) and does not state we should pray to it or anyone else (e.g. dead saints like Mary, the apostles, etc.).
-Our relationship is directly with the Father, made possible through the sacrifice of Christ.